-Katherine never calls.
+Katherine sometimes calls.

 John never calls Katherine Kitty, but all her friends do.

 Kenneth’s at the counter mixing hershey’s syrup and milk in a glass.
-Johnny leans over and picks the bowl off of the table and drinks the finished milk and its soggy bits.
+Johnny leans over and picks the bowl off of the table and drains the finished milk and its soggy bits.
 Kenneth says, “white milk is just a river to eat corn flakes on.”
 In the window across the table the rain’s still falling.
 John hears the tinking metal touching glass leaving the room.